rrmangum/blockchain_credentials/README.md

 ```

 This will deploy the application locally and allow the user to interact with, and create and deploy their own certificates following proper setup of a Pinata IPFS image hosting account, and a valid blockchain connection.

+This Application is Optimized for the Goerli Ethereum Testnet.
+Transactions may not work on other testnets without reconfiguration of the w3_functions.py file.

 ## Environment Setup
 FLASK_ENV = development